yoni206/ar-class-2024-hw3/README.md

 it only verifies that the formula is indeed a flat cube, and then returns True.

 Notice that `uf_solver.py` imports utility functions from `utils.py`.
-Feel free to use the them.
+Feel free to use the them, as well as any other function from `utils.py`.
+Functions from `pysmt` are also imported, feel free to use them as well as any other function from `pysmt`.

 ### How to Run?
 This is how your implementation should be called: